This is a rough draft of the first few chapters of this new book that I hope to

 Outside the village post office, an elderly woman smiled at the charming picture presented by a little girl hugging her baby brother.

-The baby waved his arms gently and gurgled happily.
+The baby waved his arms and gurgled happily.
 The little girl nodded gravely, and hugged him closer.
 ‘My mummy says he’s so good, he’s just like a little baby Jesus.’

-‘I think he’s perfect,’ the little girl said, gazing at her little brother’s face.
+‘I think he’s perfect,’ the little girl said, gazing down at her little brother’s face.
 ‘He hardly ever cries,’ she added, ‘and he sleeps all through the night.’
 She pulled the folds of the shawl more closely around the little chap’s body.

 ‘Fancy that.
 My word, what a good little boy.’
 The old lady smiled again then extracted a couple of sixpences from her purse and placed them in the little girl’s hand.

 ‘I think he’s just like a little baby Jesus too,’ announced the little girl.
 ‘I love him lots and lots.
-And when he’s all growed up, I’m going to marry him and we’ll be together always.’
+And when he’s all grown up, I’m going to marry him and we’ll be together always.’

 The little girl leaned forward to place a slightly sticky kiss on the baby’s forehead.
 He grumbled for a moment but she held him close and shushed him, and soon he was asleep.